JamesTheBard/advent-of-code/2024/05/README.md

 ### Afterword

-So, sets are _slow_.
-I think anyone who's written a bit of Python can attest to this.
+So, sets are _slow_.[^1]  I think anyone who's written a bit of Python can attest to this.
 The initial solve took about 60 milliseconds to complete and I won't lie: it _annoyed_ me.

 A friend showed a similar solve and it took about 8 milliseconds so at this point on a slow day it was time to remove all of the sets from the code.
 No more intersections...well, by name anyway.